 Penalty rates are the legal requirement for employers to pay their employees a higher pay rate when working weekends, public holidays, overtime, late night or early morning shifts.

-Penalty rates vary across different awards, but as a case in point, full and part time workers covered by the General Retail Industry Award 2010 are entitled to an additional 25 per cent loading on a Saturday and 80 per cent loading on a Sunday.
+Penalty rates vary across different awards, but as a case in point, full and part time workers covered by the General Retail Industry Award 2010 are entitled to an additional 25 per cent loading on a Saturday and 50 per cent loading on a Sunday (from 1 July 2020).

 The Fair Work Pay Calculator